 Coordinator Sameera Wijesiri Pathirana Opens in new window

-Description The unit introduces students to the basic principles of fire behaviour and fire safety design so that they can appreciate fire safety systems and interpret fire safety engineering design concepts.
-The unit covers the basics of combustion, building fire characteristics, smoke movement, responses of fire safety devices, building fire resistance, response of building occupants, fire safety engineering design and assessment methodology.
-The unit provides the basis for understanding fire safety engineering and the techniques and tools used in fire safety engineering.
+Description The subject introduces students to the basic principles of fire behaviour and fire safety design so that they can appreciate fire safety systems and interpret fire safety engineering design concepts.
+The subject covers the basics of combustion, building fire characteristics, smoke movement, responses of fire safety devices, building fire resistance, response of building occupants, fire safety engineering design and assessment methodology.
+The subject provides the basis for understanding fire safety engineering and the techniques and tools used in fire safety engineering.

 School Eng, Design & Built Env

 Incompatible Subjects ENGR 7011 - Fire Technology Principles ENGR 7009 - Fire Engineering Principles

 Students must be enrolled in a postgraduate program.

 Undergraduate study in building surveying, planning or related areas or has gained the equivalent building construction knowledge by working in the construction industry in an appropriate capacity for at least four years.

 On successful completion of this subject, students should be able to:

 - Describe the basic principles of the fire phenomenon including the nature of fire, heat transfer, and initiation and propagation

 - Identify enclosure fire hazards and be able to determine fire loads, fire growth rates and flashover